“Before you read any further — watch this first. It’ll show you everything the rest of this page explains.”

 An elearning roadmap provides transparency, facilitates proactive planning, and ensures training efforts remain aligned with organisational goals.

-When evaluating elearning providers, consider the clarity and comprehensiveness of their roadmap—it could make all the difference in building a successful and scalable training programme.
+When evaluating elearning providers, consider the clarity and comprehensiveness of their roadmap, it could make all the difference in building a successful and scalable training programme.

-11. What Does Off The Shelf Elearning Course Look Like?
+11. What Does Off-the-Shelf Elearning Look Like?

 12. Microlearning: A Modern Approach to Learning